-UNDO button gives you is the freedom to make mistakes.
-This is one of the advantages you get from Version Control.
-Perhaps the most important advantage.
+What the UNDO button gives you is the freedom to make mistakes.
+This is one of the advantages you get from version control — in fact, it might be the most important advantage.

 This is helpful for two reasons:

-- You will make mistakes anyway, so you might as well have a way to correct them.
+- You will make mistakes inevitably, so you might as well have a way to correct them easily.

 - Once you know you have a way to reverse mistakes, it becomes much easier to venture into unknown territory and take risks with novel solutions or untested ideas.

 Full History of the Revisions Made to Your Code Base

 Have you ever worked on a project over a long period of time and then someone who uses it says, "Didn't the exit button use to trigger a save warning before closing the application?"